mrsaqibameen/Furniture-Site-IKAE-Homepage/README.md

-# IKAE Homepage — Practicing Flexbox
+# Furniture Homepage — Practicing Flexbox
 Landing page built for a furniture company using CSS Flexbox with Gulp to minify and autoprefix.
 <br>
 ![Webpage preview](./build/images/IKAE-complete-image.jpg)